Amateur Photographer verdict

 Control layout

-In terms of control layout, the EOS R3 closely resembles the EOS-1D X Mark III.
-So you get Canon’s familiar electronic dials behind the shutter button and on the back for changing exposure settings, along with a joystick for setting the focus point, and a large AF-ON button beneath your thumb.
+The control layout of the EOS R3 closely resembles that of the EOS-1D X Mark III: you get Canon’s familiar electronic dials behind the shutter button and on the back for changing exposure settings, along with a joystick for setting the focus point, and a large AF-ON button beneath your thumb.
 But the R3 also benefits from Canon’s latest design thinking, including an extra control dial under your thumb that’s used to change the ISO.
 Like on the EOS R5 and EOS R6 II, this dial can be used to shift the ISO setting temporarily when Auto ISO is engaged, which can be really useful.

 The back is covered in buttons and dials, including replicate controls for portrait-format shooting

-With the EOS R3’s raison d’etre being its sophisticated autofocus system, unsurprisingly many of the buttons are given over to controlling it, eliminating any need to dive into menus.
+With the EOS R3’s raison d’être being its sophisticated autofocus system, many of the buttons are given over to controlling it; removing the need to dive into menus.
 Press the AF area selection button on the shoulder, and you can cycle through AF area modes via the small M-Fn button beside the shutter release.
 A button on the front turns subject tracking on and off, while the Set button in the centre of the rear dial toggles eye control focus.

 Smart controllers